evanx/mpush-redis/README.md

 While this is a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

 Note that this service was simplified by removing message monitoring features.
-Those will be available in the related service `mdispatch-redis` - see https://github.com/evanx/mdispatch-redis.
+Those will be available in the related service - see https://github.com/evanx/mdispatch-redis.

 Also, the capability to configure different Redis instances for output lists was removed.
 Moving messages between different Redis instances should rather be handled by a separate microservice.
 In order to guarantee delivery, this service must use `multi` to atomically push the messages to all output queues.